ivanmartinez4/Albor/docs/DEV_NOTES.md

 #### That means things that I should do as fast as possible.

 * Finish the dusk time palettes for the Day/Night system and merge it.
+  * But before that I should try to merge Merrrp's branch which also includes a dynamic overworld palette system, overworld shadows and following Pokémon.
 * Tweak Chain Capture
   * Reduce 10% chance to find 6x31 after 60 captures to 5% instead.
   * Don't break the chain if the Player moves to another map.